eqNj/eqN-PD2-Filter/README.md

 ##### Relaxed - Ideal for early ladder where almost anything can be an upgrade and low tier items can be valuable.
 Also good for "Solo Self Found" / singleplayer, hardcore, and LLD crafters.
 This filter will show you if anything usable, even into the late game, would drop for any class.
 Period.
 This is the base filter upon which the following two versions are designed.

 ##### Strict - Ideal for well geared characters and those who wish to only see more generally useful items and perfer magic class items specifically be for their current character's class.
-This filter still shows you all of the runeword bases and the best crafting bases of the Relaxed version.
-Crafting bases shown become specialized to the player's character class at level 80.This filter finds a happy medium between the Relaxed and SuperStrict filter.
+This filter still shows you all of niche runeword bases and the best general crafting bases from the Relaxed version.
+Crafting bases shown only become specialized to the player's character class at level 80.
+This filter finds a happy medium between the Relaxed and SuperStrict filter.

 ##### SuperStrict - Ideal for those who partake in high speed mapping, either solo or especially in groups.
 Tailored to only show non-set/unique armors or weapons that have a high value in trading.
 This filter is useful for those who regularly run high density maps and dungeons and are mostly only looking for items with the highest trade value.